nwithan8/tauticord/documentation/DOCUMENTATION.md

 Please be aware of the potential risks of allowing raw SQL queries to be run directly on your Tautulli database via the API.
 If you do not intend on using the performance monitoring feature, it is recommended to keep SQL queries disabled (`api_sql = 0` in Tautulli's `config.ini` file).

+#### CPU and RAM Monitoring

+Tauticord's CPU and RAM monitoring features will [directly communicate with the Plex Media Server](#system-access) to retrieve statistics.
+CPU and RAM usage statistics is a [Plex Pass feature](https://support.plex.tv/articles/200871837-status-and-dashboard/); as a result, this requires a Plex Pass subscription to work.

+Tauticord will automatically determine if the Plex Media Server has a Plex Pass subscription.
+If this feature is enabled in the configuration file, but the Plex Media Server does not have a Plex Pass subscription, Tauticord will ignore the configuration settings and log a warning.

 #### Disk Space Monitoring